effectfully-ou/sketches/haskell-emacs-jump-to-definition/README.md

-# Haskell: jump-to-definition in Emacs (and probably Vim)
+# Haskell: jump-to-definition in Emacs

 ## Motivation

-Jump-to-definition doesn't work well for Haskell in emacs.
+Jump-to-definition doesn't work well for Haskell in Emacs.
 It didn't work well with Intero, it doesn't work well with Dante, it isn't going to work well with `haskell-ide-engine` in the foreseeable future, [it seems](https://github.com/haskell/haskell-ide-engine/issues/308).

 The lack of a decent jump-to-definition has been bugging me for ages.
 Here are some of the problems: